2024 Annual Meeting

 For the last four years, James Nye and Keith Scobie-Youngs have been studying a twenty-year period of the company, from 1780 to 1800, through its extraordinary series of daybooks, now held at Guildhall Library.

-In the 2024 AHS Annual Meeting, we will hear some of the stories that have been emerging from the project.
+In the 2024 AHS Annual Meeting, we heard some of the stories that have been emerging from the project.

-In the first session, Rebecca Martin, who transcribed over 2,500 of the daybook records, will introduce the project, providing an overview of the Thwaites business and offering insights from the transcription process.
-Next, Lincoln Hamilton will describe the Thwaites clock at London’s Horse Guards and will correct much misinformation in the wiki-sphere.
-Then, James Nye will look at Woburn Abbey, remodelled in the 1790s by Henry Holland for the Duke of Bedford, where life on the estate was interestingly regulated by a Thwaites clock.
+In the first session, Rebecca Martin, who transcribed over 2,500 of the daybook records, introduced the project, providing an overview of the Thwaites business and offering insights from the transcription process.
+Next, Lincoln Hamilton described the Thwaites clock at London’s Horse Guards and corrected much misinformation in the wiki-sphere.
+Then, James Nye looked at Woburn Abbey, remodelled in the 1790s by Henry Holland for the Duke of Bedford, where life on the estate was interestingly regulated by a Thwaites clock.

-After lunch, we will hold the AHS Annual General Meeting, at the end of which AHS President Patricia Fara will host our annual awards presentation.
+After lunch was the AHS Annual General Meeting, at the end of which we held our annual awards presentation.

-The afternoon session will be opened by Peter de Clercq, who will survey the world of the wind dial.
+The afternoon session was opened by Peter de Clercq, who surveyed the world of the wind dial.
 These devices, largely unexplored in the horological literature, were nevertheless once in widespread use.
 Many were made by Thwaites.
-Next, Chris Pickford will explore the voice of Thwaites’ clocks: the bells that were used to sound out their hours.
-Finally, Keith Scobie-Youngs will explain the evolution and legacy of the Thwaites turret clock: a machine that he describes as the Ford Model T of public horology.
+Next, Chris Pickford explored the voice of Thwaites’ clocks: the bells that were used to sound out their hours.
+Finally, Keith Scobie-Youngs explained the evolution and legacy of the Thwaites turret clock: a machine that he describes as the Ford Model T of public horology.

 Saturday 11 May 2024